After Open-Heart Surgery: In the Hospital

 You wrists may be gently strapped down so you don’t pull out any tubes or wires by accident.

 A nurse is always available in the ICU.
-You are monitored continuously.
+You are monitored at all times.

 As the time passes, you may feel more awake.
 But you may not be able to sleep well.
 The ICU is a busy place.
 The lights are always on and it can be noisy.
-You might be woken in the middle of the night for blood tests and X-rays so that the results are available for your doctor first thing in the morning.
+Staff may wake you up in the middle of the night for blood tests and X-rays.
+This is so that the results are available for your doctor first thing in the morning.
 The nurses also have to check your blood sugar every hour or so, even if you don't have diabetes.
-This is very important to reduce the risk of complications.
+This is very important to reduce the risk for complications.

-You will receive pain medication, but you may still feel some pain.
+You will get pain medicine, but you may still feel some pain.
 Tell a nurse right away if you do feel pain.
-Do not wait until the pain gets bad to mention it.
+Don't wait until the pain gets bad to mention it.

 You may hear or feel clicking in your chest when you breathe or move.
 This is normal and will go away with time.
-The breastbone was cut (separated) during surgery to allow access to the heart.
+The breastbone was cut (separated) during surgery to allow the surgeon to reach your heart.
 Afterward, it was rejoined with wires.
 After the breastbone heals, the noise should go away.

 When you’re ready to leave the ICU, you may go to a coronary care unit (CCU) for more special care.
 Or you may go to a regular hospital room.
 You will still be attached to a small portable heart monitor, but you may find it easier to sleep.

 You will be given pain medicine to help you manage pain after surgery.
-You may be given oral pain medication on a regular schedule.
-If the medication isn’t controlling your pain, tell your nurse.
-In certain cases, you will give yourself pain medication through a PCA (patient-controlled analgesia) pump.
-This pump allows you to push a button to receive a safe dose of pain medication.
-The medication is delivered through an IV line.
-You can only receive a certain amount of medication each hour, so you cannot get too much.
+You may be given oral pain medicine on a regular schedule.
+Tell your nurse if the medicine isn’t controlling your pain.
+In certain cases, you will give yourself pain medicine through a PCA (patient-controlled analgesia) pump.
+This pump allows you to push a button to get a safe dose of pain medicine.
+The medicine is delivered through an IV line.
+You can only get a certain amount of medicine each hour, so you cannot get too much.

 You will have some fluid in your lungs after the breathing tube is removed.
-If this fluid collects in your lungs you could develop pneumonia.
+If this fluid collects in your lungs, you could develop pneumonia.
 To prevent pneumonia, a respiratory therapist or nurse will help you learn deep breathing and coughing exercises.
-Do these exercises as instructed.
+Do these exercises as you are told to.
 Holding a pillow tightly to your chest when you do your coughing exercises also helps.
 For breathing exercises, you may use a device called an incentive spirometer.
 Using this device helps your lungs recover.
 There might be phlegm or secretions in your throat, especially if you smoke.
 It can sometimes be difficult to get the phlegm or secretions out of your throat, but it is very important to do so.
 Your healthcare team may give you breathing treatments containing special medicine to help you get rid of the phlegm.

 Once the breathing tube is out and your vital signs are stable, a nurse or physical therapist will help you start moving around.
 This will happen early in your recovery while you are still in the ICU.
-Moving around improves circulation, decreases soreness and helps prevent blood clots and pneumonia.
-You may start by just sitting on the edge of the bed or moving with assistance from the bed into a chair.
+Moving around helps your circulation, decreases soreness, and helps prevent blood clots and pneumonia.
+You may start by just sitting on the edge of the bed or moving with help from the bed into a chair.
 When you’re well enough, a staff member will help you get up and walk.
 At first, you will become tired easily.
 Tell the nurse if you feel dizzy or can’t breathe.

 You may start cardiac rehabilitation (rehab) in the hospital.
 This is a program of exercises and education.
 It will help you recover after surgery and regain strength.
 It will also help you reduce your risk for future heart problems.
 Most of your rehabilitation will take place after you go home and are recovering from your surgery.

-At first, you will be given only liquids to drink to prevent vomiting.
+At first, you will be given only liquids to drink.
+This is to prevent vomiting.
 As you are able to eat, you will be given solid foods.
 You will likely not have an appetite while you are in the hospital.
 You may feel nauseated, or just have no desire to eat.
 This is normal.
 When you eat, you may notice you have lost your sense of taste.
-This should go away in a few days or weeks as the anesthesia and pain medications wear off.
-Pain medications can slow your bowels and make you constipated.
+This should go away in a few days or weeks as the anesthesia and pain medicines wear off.
+Pain medicines can slow your bowels and make you constipated.
 If you feel constipated, tell your nurse.
 You might be given a stool softener or something else to help you move your bowels.

 Before leaving the hospital, you will be given instructions for how to care for yourself at home.
-This includes caring for your incision and healing breastbone, taking medications, and being active.
+This includes caring for your incision and healing breastbone, taking medicines, and being active.
 You may need oxygen at home.
 If so, you will be told how to use it.
-You will also be given dates and time for follow-up appointments with your surgeon, cardiologist and primary care doctor.
-Your doctor may recommend cardiac rehabilitation after surgery.
-Rehabilitation helps you get stronger before going home and may last several days up to several weeks.
+You will also be given dates and time for follow-up appointments with your surgeon, cardiologist, and primary care doctor.
+Your doctor may recommend cardiac rehab after surgery.
+Rehab helps you get stronger before going home and may last several days up to several weeks.